What's New!

 the borders among Rione Colonna (left half and top right quarter), Rione Pigna (small area near the green dot) and Rione Trevi (lower right quarter).

-Portal and details of its decoration
+Portal and details of its decoration showing some masks

-Dating from medieval times the Colonna had several possessions in Rione Trevi; their houses were protected by towers one of which was modified over the years until it was turned into the current palace.
-The Colonna split into branches which were named after their fiefdoms; the Colonna of Paliano had their residence in Palazzo Colonna, those of Palestrina in this palace, but they were known also as Colonna di Sciarra after
+The Colonna split into branches which were named after their fiefdoms; the Colonna di Paliano had their residence in Palazzo Colonna, the Colonna di Carbognano in this palace, but they were better known as Colonna di Sciarra after their ancestor Giacomo "Sciarra" (Quarrelsome) Colonna who slapped Pope Boniface VIII in the face in 1303.

-a very minor fiefdom.
-The fine portal was built in 1630 by Orazio Torriani: he probably followed a drawing by Antonio Labacco, an assistant to Antonio da Sangallo the Younger; the image used as background for this page shows a detail of its capitals.
-The palace belonged to the Sciarra Colonna until the end of the XIXth century when
+The fine portal was built in 1630 by Orazio Torriani: he probably followed a drawing by Antonio Labacco, an assistant to Antonio da Sangallo the Younger.

-Prince Maffeo went bankrupt as a result of his too many real estate investments, which included the construction of Galleria Sciarra Colonna.
-The name of the Sciarra is also associated with their villa on the Janiculum.
+The palace belonged to the Sciarra until the end of the XIXth century when Prince Maffeo went bankrupt as a result of his too many real estate investments, which included the construction of Galleria Sciarra Colonna.
+The Sciarra had a villa on the Janiculum.

-(left) Palazzo della Banca Commerciale Italiana on the site of Palazzo Bonaccorsi; (right) Palazzo Verospi
+(left) Palazzo della Banca Commerciale Italiana on the site of Palazzo Bonaccorsi; (right) Palazzo Verospi (the image used as background for this page shows a detail of its capitals)

 The process of demolition and reconstruction of the buildings on the eastern side of Via del Corso was a very painful one and it was completed only in 1922